 4. Statement of Changes in Equity: Tracking Retained Earnings

-Opening Balance: Equity at the start of the period.
+Opening Balance: The equity at the start of the period.

-Additional Investments: Any additional funds invested by the owner(s).
+Additional Investments: Money invested by the business owner, which increases equity.

 Opening Balance | $150,000 |